vikashperiasamy/Power_Bi_Dashboard_for_Supply_Chain_Data/README.md

    * i) *Both Feb'15 and Feb'16 show a sharp drop followed by a sharp V-shaped recovery* back into baseline, with a *decrease in order quantity being the most likely contributing factor*.
 However, it should be noted that Jun'17 also had a slightly smaller but comparable drop in order quantity, yet sales remained within baseline, though in the lower region.
 This can be attributed to the order mix in each time period, since the sales price and discounts offered would be different.

    * ii) *Aug-Sep'17 shows a sustained boost above baseline*, which can be attributed to a *change in order mix and demand from "Europe" delivery region*.
-There is increased sales in existing product category types ("Fishing", "Golf Gloves" etc.), while there also appears to be *newly available product category types since Q2'17*, some of which ("Strength Training", "Basketball" etc.) rank amongst the highest in terms of sales price, thereby naturally adding to a boost in sales.
+There is increased sales in existing product category types ("Fishing", "Golf Gloves" etc.), while there also appears to be *newly available product category types since Q2'17*, some of which ("Strength Training", "Basketball" etc.) rank amongst the highest in terms of sales price, thereby naturally boosting sales.

 **2. Delivery**: